-The bank has an independent Chief Risk Manager, and risk management practices are adequate for the level and type of risk in the bank; however, the risk systems and procedures lack the sophistication of other regional players in the Nordic region.
+The bank has an independent Chief Risk Manager, and established risk management which, while they reflect the smaller size of the bank and relatively lower complexity of exposures, lack the sophistication of other regional players in the Nordic region.

 The bank's total Value at Risk (VaR), with a 10-day holding period and 99% confidence interval, varied from possible losses of DKK2.5 million to DKK16.8 million in 2010 (0.1%-0.7% of Tier 1 capital).